shawnmharris/tachyon/README.md

 Make sure to define the preprocessor symbol BUILD_SHARED

 <H2>Windows Only</H2>
-Make sure to include a standard dllmain.cpp in your project
+Make sure to include a standard dllmain.cpp in the project

 ```c++